Saturation of large-scale dynamo in anisotropically forced turbulence: Results

 \subsubsection{Large-scale field in the $x$-$y$ plane}

 This is the standard case which leads to $\Rm$ dependence in saturation timescale, $t_{sat}$.
 The explanations below are also applicable to isotropic PC forcing as in the run PC600.

 In the \Fig{hel256g14}, we show the evolution of the large-scale and small-scale magnetic helicity from the run GP600Pm1b.
-We find that while the small-scale helicity (SSH) has grown quickly and nearly saturated around $t/\ted=100$, the large-scale helicity keeps growing.
-And the timing of saturation of the small-scale helicity has certain significance as we explain next.
+We find that while the small-scale helicity (SSH) has grown quickly and nearly saturated around $t/\ted=100$, the large-scale helicity keeps growing slowly.
+The timing of saturation of the small-scale helicity has certain significance as we explain next.
 After the saturation of the small-scale dynamo around $t/\ted \sim 40$, the large-scale field continues to grow in, what we believe is, the quasi-kinematic large-scale dynamo (QKLSD) phase \citep{Bhatetal2019}.
-This phase shows a slope thats different from that in the kinematic regime as can be seen from the curve for $\meanBB_{xy}(t)$ (here ${\meanBB}_{xy}(t) = (1/V)\int(\int \meanBB(t)~dx~dy)^2~dz$, where $V$ is the total volume) in \Fig{lsf256g14} between $t/\ted \sim 40$ and $t/\ted \sim 100$.
+This phase shows a slope thats different from that in the kinematic regime as can be seen from the curve for $\meanBB_{xy}(t)$ (here ${\meanBB}_{xy}(t) = (1/V)\left(\int(\int \meanBB(t)~dx~dy)^2~dz\right)^{1/2}$, where $V$ is the total volume) in \Fig{lsf256g14} between $t/\ted \sim 40$ and $t/\ted \sim 100$.
 We believe that the growth spurt in SSH occurs during the QKLSD phase and the subsequent saturation of SSH marks the end of the QKLSD phase.
-The saturation of SSH implies $-\bra{\emf\cdot\meanBB} \sim \eta\bra{\jj\cdot\bb}$, and thus the equation for large-scale helicity can be written as $ \partial\bra{\meanAA\cdot\meanBB}/\partial t = -2\eta (\bra{\jj\cdot\bb} + \bra{\meanJJ\cdot\meanBB})$.
-And if we consider $\bra{\meanJJ\cdot\meanBB}\sim k_1^2 \bra{\meanAA\cdot\meanBB}$ (a fair assumption for the isotropic case), since $\bra{\jj\cdot\bb}$ is nearly a constant, large scale helicity (LSH) will grow on the resistive time scale.
+The saturation of SSH implies $-\bra{\emf\cdot\meanBB} \sim \eta\bra{\jj\cdot\bb}$, and thus the equation for large-scale helicity can be written as $ d \bra{\meanAA\cdot\meanBB}/d t = -2\eta (\bra{\jj\cdot\bb} + \bra{\meanJJ\cdot\meanBB})$.
+And if we consider $\bra{\meanJJ\cdot\meanBB}\sim k_1^2 \bra{\meanAA\cdot\meanBB}$ (a fair assumption for the isotropic case), since $\bra{\jj\cdot\bb}$ is nearly a constant, large scale helicity (LSH) will grow on the resistive time scale (which is what we see in \Fig{hel256g14} and this has catastrophic implications at very large $\Rm$).
 Eventually LSH also saturates when the growing $\bra{\meanJJ\cdot\meanBB}$ reaches the same amplitude as $\bra{\jj\cdot\bb}$ (only in absolute value) and they cancel out each other given their opposite signs.

 In \Fig{lsf256g14}, we find that the large-scale component in the $x$-$y$ plane, $\meanBB_{xy}$, grows while the other two components slow down at around $t/\ted=50$ and saturate by $t/\ted\sim100$.
 Note that the spontaneous arising of $\meanBB_{xy}$ already happens close to saturation of the SSD.